 This contribution proposes 2 modifications:

-Move the LMCS information at an early stage of the slice header as in the picture header
+Move the LMCS and scaling list information at an early stage of the slice header as in the picture header

 When picture header signaled inside slice header, avoid APS related information inside slice header.

 The aim of these proposed modifications is to reduce the parsing complexity for some streaming applications that need to track the APS ID in the picture header and slice header to remove unused APS.